alexfernandez/alexfernandez.github.io/2022/understanding-limits.md

 ### 🔦 Speed of Light

-There is one aspect of the new physics that has been challenged many many times but which seems to hold the fort: special relativity and its maximum speed of light.
+There is one aspect of the new physics that has been challenged many many times but which every time comes out victorious and reinforced: the constant speed of light, which is also the maximum possible speed in the universe.
-Every time it comes out victorious and reinforced.

 In 2012 a colleague at a previous job asked me what I thought about the discovery of a signal that travelled faster than light at CERN.